cloudnative-pg/cloudnative-pg/docs/src/faq.md

     operations, differentiates retention policy management, and
     increases data protection of backups
--   application updates: enable each application to decide their update policies without impacting on other databases owned by different applications
+-   application updates: enable each application to decide their update policies without impacting other databases owned by different applications
--   database updates: each application can decide which PostgreSQL version to use, and independently, when to upgrade to a different major version of PostgreSQL and at what conditions (e.g. cutover time)
+-   database updates: each application can decide which PostgreSQL version to use, and independently, when to upgrade to a different major version of PostgreSQL and at what conditions (e.g., cutover time)